Short-Term vs Long-Term Health Insurance: What’s the Difference?

 Let’s consider an example to illustrate the cost discrepancy between short-term and long-term health insurance plans:

-See also The Rise of Health Insurance Coverage for Digital Health Apps
+See also The Evolving Role of Health Insurance in a World Focused on Sustainability and Health

 Short-Term Plan Long-Term Plan